How to get fibre broadband for rental properties

 By the time you’ve lugged all your possessions into the new digs (and potentially putting your back out in the process) you’ll want to kick back at the end of the day and enjoy watching your favourite Netflix series.
 But to do that you’ll want to make sure you’ve got rock solid broadband.

-The good news is that as of 11 February new laws make it much easier for tenants to get New Zealand’s fastest and most reliable broadband type.
+The good news is that as of February this year new laws make it much easier for tenants to get New Zealand’s fastest and most reliable broadband type.

 Read on to find out what you’ll need to do to get connected to fibre when renting.

 A few months out from move in day, check out our Broadband Checker to see if our network is available in the new area where your new property is located.

 ‘Internet availability’ is often now a property feature included on rental property listings on sites such as realestate.co.nz.
 It’s a good idea to verify this with your own search on the Chorus Broadband Checker.

 Step 2 - Get your landlords permission